 This counter party risk is no different than that which exists if a person places money on deposit directly with a bank.
 While the EU wide Deposit Guarantee Scheme is in place to protect up to €100,000 per person, any excess can be more at risk with one bank than another, depending on the relative banks’ own financial ratings.
 Generally, the higher the investment rating of the institution, the lower the deposit rate offered.
 Inversely, those financial institutions that need funds to improve their own solvency and liquidity reserves tend to be higher risks and therefore need to offer a higher deposit rate to attract funds.

 In recent times, many Irish people had transferred monies away from the Euro and into other currencies such as Swiss Franc, Norwegian Kroner or Sterling on the premise that these currencies are safer relative to the Euro.
 In so doing, investors (or more aptly, deposit holders) have already taken substantial risk which can result in substantial losses being incurred if the new currency holding loses value relative to the Euro.
+Tracker bonds and cash are often the backbone of a nation’s liquidity, but there are options beyond the two.

 The bottom line is that there are no sure bets and everything, even apparent safety, comes at a price.